top of page

 Honoring Gerre Hancock, a founder of the Association of Anglican Musicians, this 10-month paid internship offers a young church musician the opportunity to be mentored within one of the Episcopal Church’s great music programs.

-The Founders’ Society
+Planned Giving: The Founders' Society

 The Association of Anglican Musicians Founders’ Society was officially established at the Boston Conference in July 2019 to honor the work and legacy of AAM’s co-founders and first three presidents, Dr. James Litton, Dr. Raymond Glover, and Dr. Gerre Hancock.
 Its members ensure AAM’s continuation by including the Association in their estate plans.
 The Founders’ Society is recognized annually in the Conference Program Book and is invited to a special reception at each Annual Conference.